-On the other hand, if you grew only one non-parthenocarpic cucumber plant that has both female and male flowers, both have to be open at the same time (and they are only open for no longer than a day or two) and a pollinator or gardener has to transfer pollen from the male flowers to the female flowers.
+On the other hand, if you grew only one non-parthenocarpic cucumber plant, both female and male flowers have to be open at the same time (and they are generally only open for no longer than a day) and a pollinator or gardener has to transfer pollen from the male flowers to the female flowers.

 This is why I now exclusively grow parthenocarpic cucumbers in my garden, and usually grow parthenocarpic zucchinis as well.
 I only keep some open-pollinated non-parthenocarpic cucumbers as a backup in case parthenocarpic seeds are not available.

 Looking for parthenocarpic varieties of cucumbers, you’ve likely seen the terms gynoecious and monoecious being used to describe cucumbers.
 Each of these terms are distinct.